python/devguide/getting-started/pull-request-lifecycle.rst

 ==========

-Fixing typos and grammatical errors in documentation is a welcome contribution.
+Fixing typos and grammatical errors in documentation is a welcome contribution that does not require a linked issue.
 The most appropriate places for such fixes are:

 * The ``Doc/`` directory (end-user documentation)
 * Internal documentation, such as files in ``Misc/``